jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample4.md

 - A container running the Erewhon REST API
 - A container running the Erewhon WebShop
-- A container running the JADE Database Server for your database
+- A container running a Database Server for your database
 - A container running an IIS server.